GoInterject/GoInterject.github.io/wDeveloper/L-Dev-AdvancedDataSave.md

 ![](/images/L-Dev-AdvancedDataSave/CopyTestCode.png)
 <br>

-Paste the code into a new query and be sure to add the "@TestCode = 1" parameter:
+Paste the code into a new query and be sure to add the "@TestMode = 1" parameter to print out additional information about the SP process:

 ![](/images/L-Dev-AdvancedDataSave/PasteTestCode.png)
 <br>